 - Building a clickable prototype.
 Adding extra interactivity to the generated set of wireframes, the resulting prototype design can look and perform similar to a full-scale web app.
 Using interactivity and UX enhancements that simulate the user experience, allowing this prototype can be viewed and tried out, allowing valuable user experience feedback on functionality, design as well as usability before full development is carried out.

 - Visual design.
 Visual design is an important method of experience design that is focused on the aesthetics of a website or application.
 UI designers at this stage create layouts that show how the app will look by selecting UI elements, including fonts, color schemes, icons, shapes, buttons, sizes, and proportions of screen elements, illustrations, and more.
 It also includes where relevant, motion design elements like animation and on-screen transitions.
+For inspiration and to keep up with the latest visual trends in the design industry.

 - Database Schema.
 The database is the code repository of your web or mobile application.
 Also, the database is in charge of storing, collecting, processing, and managing the data as well as allowing secure access to it.
 Choosing a database is relatively easy since the market is almost entirely captured by the two MySQL, and other options include MongoDB and PostgreSQL.
 The most important consideration in selecting a database is security and the impossibility of data leakage.
 When selecting a database, attention should be paid to the following factor – the database must be secure.
 After you decide which database to use, the architecture you create usually follows an MVC (Model-View-Controller) architecture.